Barclay Arrival Plus vs. Arrival Premier: Which card should you get?

 This could be pretty lucrative if you get in on those KLM/Flying Blue promo awards.
 JAL has some great redemption rates on premium cabin flights, so transferring Arrival Miles to JAL could absolutely be worthwhile.

-Arrival Plus vs. Arrival Premier: Final Thoughts
+Arrival Plus vs. Arrival Premier: Final thoughts

-If you’re trying to decide between the Arrival Plus and Arrival Premier card, the “best” option is really the one that fits best with your spending/redemption habits.
+If you’re trying to decide between the Arrival Plus and Arrival Premier cards, the “best” option is really the one that fits best with your spending/redemption habits.
 Because $25,000 worth of spending is a breeze for me, I’d go for the Arrival Premier Card.

 If you’d rather save cash and get a card with a sign-up bonus, then I’d recommend the Arrival Plus card.
 It does have a sign-up bonus that you don’t have to spend a ton of money to earn and a lower recurring annual fee.
 Regardless, I think both cards provide value if you’re looking for a flexible rewards card with a reasonable annual fee.